kubernetes-sigs/kind/site/content/docs/user/networking-scenarios.md

        valid_lft forever preferred_lft forever
 {{< /codeFromInline >}}

-Docker also creates iptables NAT rules on the docker host that masquerade the traffic from the containers connected to docker0 bridge to connect to the outside world.
+Docker also creates iptables NAT rules on the Docker host that masquerade the traffic from the containers connected to docker0 bridge to connect to the outside world.

 ## Kubernetes Networking